The Journey of Water and Our Lives - How Water Cycle Affects Us

 Evaporation

-Almost all of those evaporated water came from the ocean itself because out of those water bodies around us, the ocean is the biggest of them all.
+Almost all of the evaporated water came from the ocean itself because out of those water bodies around us, the ocean is the biggest of them all.
 It contributes almost 80% of the water vapor in the atmosphere.

 Factors That Affect Evaporation